Audrisofthestars/challenge-1/README.md

 ## Usage

-This project is only meant to strengthen the Horiseon webpage for impaired users and allow for the website to appear at a better ranking for search engines to improve discoverability.
+This project is only cleared for usage by Horiseon Social Services, Inc.

 ## Credits